loicland/cut-pursuit/README.md

 ### References:

-Cut Pursuit: fast algorithms to learn piecewise constant functions on general weighted graphs, Landrieu, Loic and Obozinski, Guillaume,2016.
+Cut Pursuit: fast algorithms to learn piecewise constant functions on general weighted graphs,
+L. Landrieu and G. Obozinski, 2016.

 if using the implementation in the convex case, one must also cite: